 GeneCards Summary for RPS4Y1 Gene

 RPS4Y1 (Ribosomal Protein S4, Y-Linked 1) is a Protein Coding gene.
 Diseases associated with RPS4Y1 include Turner Syndrome.
-Among its related pathways are Viral mRNA Translation and Influenza Viral RNA Transcription and Replication.
+Among its related pathways are Activation of the mRNA upon binding of the cap-binding complex and eIFs, and subsequent binding to 43S and Metabolism.
 GO annotations related to this gene include RNA binding and rRNA binding.
 An important paralog of this gene is RPS4Y2.